-The small village of Elterwater at the head of the Great Langdale valley is the start of this fabulous walk.
+The small village of Elterwater at the entrance to the Great Langdale valley is the start of this fabulous walk.
 Elter Water itself is rather picturesque with fantastic views to the Langdale Pikes.
 You then visit two waterfalls: Skelwith Force and Colwith Force before taking a wander into the industrial past at Hodge Close.
 As you wander along the lane to the Close look over the wall across the valley as you should be able to spot the entrance to Cathedral Cavern.
 This man made quarry is more spectacular than pictures alone can convey.
 It also has a wonderful echo.
 The National Trust have signs at the two entrances warning that visitors may enter at their own risk!
 One of the tunnels is over 100m (110 yards) long and requires a torch to see.
 The quarries here produced a rich green slate, or more correctly in geomorphology terms Borrowdale Tuff: a volcanic ash some 450 million years old metamorphosed by heat and pressure into the rock we see today.

 Crossing the River Brathay, just above Skelwith Force is the interesting Woodburn Bridge.
 Built and installed by Chris Brammall of Ulverston, officially opened in July 2007, it was named after local parish council chairman Trevor Woodburn who originally suggested linking the two sides of the river back in 1998.
 The new bridge allows walkers to avoid a short but quite dodgy section of the Ambleside to Coniston road.